uhasker/getting-things-done-in-next-js/src/chapter6/02-marking-up-text.md

 Screen readers tend to focus on the HTML elements and not the styles (which makes sense, since reading out styles is not really something you want to do).

 If you write a heading as a styled `<div>` instead of an `<h1>` you are not only doing more (unneccessary) work, you also give visually impaired people a worse experience.
-Screen readers often interpret headings in a special way - for example you can ask most screen readers to read all headings on a page out loud and then jump to some heading you care about.
+Screen readers often interpret headings in a special way.
+For example, you can ask most screen readers to read all headings on a page out loud and then jump to some heading you care about.
 This is of course not possible with `<div>`s.

 Second, your page will also be consumed by programs responsible for indexing and ranking.
 If your website contains generic containers only, it will usually be downgraded resulting in the much dreaded _bad Search Engine Optimization_.

-Therefore you should _absolutely not_ forget about the _semantically correct_ HTML elements we presented in this section.
+Therefore, you should _absolutely not_ forget about the _semantically correct_ HTML elements we've presented in this section.

 > Also, if you don't use semantically correct HTML, your fellow developers will let you know about this in the _smuggest_ way possible.